commerce-docs/pagebuilder-examples/README.md

 # Page Builder Examples

 This repo is a collection of Page Builder content type modules created to teach you how Page Builder content types work.
-The examples will help you learn by example, and teach you best practices for developing custom Page Builder modules.
+The modules will help you learn by example, and teach you best practices for developing custom Page Builder modules.

 **NOTE**: The code examples included in this repository are only compatible with Magento 2.3.1 with Page Builder 1.0.0 installed.